 - First Amendment to the U.S. Constitution: this makes it illegal to retaliate against employees who exercise their freedom of speech rights.

-Retaliation occurs when an employer takes an adverse action against an employee for engaging in or exercising their rights that are protected under the law.
+Retaliation occurs when an employer takes adverse action against an employee for engaging in or exercising their rights protected under the law.
 Common activities that may incite retaliation include the following:

 - Refusing to commit illegal acts despite your employer’s direction or request to do so